-A nodal MCC shall develop a detailed backup plan which will be documented in the section of document C/S A.001 (DDP) as specified in the section (in C/S A.001) entitled "Contingency Procedures".
+A nodal MCC shall develop a detailed backup plan which will be documented in the section entitled "Contingency Procedures" of document C/S A.001.
 The continuation of the distribution of alert data normally provided by the nodal MCC could be implemented through bilateral arrangements with other MCCs within the same DDR, or with other nodal MCCs.
 MCCs that assume the role of a backup nodal MCC shall ensure that the minimum agreed operational functionality of the failed node is retained in contingency situations.